slipstream/SlipStreamDocumentation/docs/administrator_guide/connectors/openstack_connector.rst

 With a Configuration File
 -------------------------

-Please see `Configuration from
-File </documentation/developer_guide/configuration_files.html>`__ for
-details about this method of configuration.
+Please see :ref:`dg-cfg-files` for details about this method of configuration.

 Here is an example, which will configure the OpenStack connector to interact with Ultimum: